alexpovel/shining-a-light-on-async-internals/presentation.md

 - been rusting away for ~2 years
 - today, also use Rust at my work at Cloudflare

+## Refresher

+- Rust provides fundamental types and concepts for async
+- but **no runtime**
+  - C#, Python, JavaScript ship with one
+  - tokio is most popular for Rust
+  - many others exist
+- the _concept_ of async is independent of threading

 # Why does async exist?

 - Performance!